E-APPROACHES & METHODS

 E-approaches can be labour intensive: as outlined in the PeaceTraining.eu report on novelty, the introduction of new systems requires capacities amongst organisations in order to make them function efficiently.
 To use a medical analogy, a new x-ray machine in a hospital will place additional pressures on the hospital in terms of hiring skilled staff to both use and maintain the machine (in event of any technological problems).
 If organisations engage in more advanced forms of e-approaches, then it is logical to ask if the organisation has sufficient back-up capacities.

-Issues to consider if using it in CPPB training: E-approaches have considerable potential in enhancing the work that is undertaken in the CPPB field.
+E-approaches have considerable potential in enhancing the work that is undertaken in the CPPB field.
 There is little doubt that as ICT spreads across the globe, the potential for CPPB training providers to reach new audiences will increase.
 Increasing dialogue across borders also has the potential to enhance a type of elective approach whereby ‘established’ approaches to CPPB are tested by participants from the conflict zones themselves.
 This is significant as those who once may not have been able to physically attend CPPB training (due to cost, or logistics) will now have access.
-Additionally, an approach using an online fora may also encourage the training coordinator to act as a facilitator.
-Those who are at the forefront of development with regards to e-approaches will better understand how ICT can better replicate more traditional approaches that sees participants in the same room, facilitated by a trainer.
+Additionally, an approach using online fora may also encourage the training coordinator to act as a facilitator.
+Those who are at the forefront of developments with regards to e-approaches will better understand how ICT can replicate more traditional approaches that see participants in the same room, with their interaction facilitated by a trainer.
 ‘Virtual worlds’, Serious games, and even more interactive approaches through using apps and social media offer new channels of communication which will challenge the primacy of traditional approaches as being the ‘only’ way in which competencies are developed.
-However, there is still much to be said for ‘traditional’ approaches whereby participants are physically share the same space, and those approaches identified as being at the forefront of the field only represent a small part of e-approaches.
+However, there is still much to be said for ‘traditional’ approaches whereby participants physically share the same space.
 In terms of developing competencies, skills, and knowledge, the question of using e-approaches is not so much ‘how can e-approaches replace traditional forms of training?’, but ’how can e-approaches be incorporated into existing training frameworks to enhance the learning experience for the target participants?’

 Wikis and Knowledge Hubs